simonklee/godis/readme.md

 # godis

 godis - a [Redis](http://redis.io) client for Go.
-It supports all commands and features such as transactions and pubsub.
+It supports commands and features through a simple API which is easy to use.

 1. [Package docs](http://gopkgdoc.appspot.com/pkg/github.com/simonz05/godis)
 2. [Source code](https://github.com/simonz05/godis)